-- Managed folders tasks are dependent on the requirements of the organization, but generally affect smaller and more specific amounts of data, and are subsequently low resource intensity tasks.
+- Managed folders tasks are dependent on the requirements of the organization, but affect smaller and more specific amounts of data and are subsequently low resource intensity tasks.
 This task can be run in test mode.
-This allows administrators to evaluate the amount of changes that will be effected before updating the task to action the changes.
+This allows administrators to evaluate the number of changes that will be effected before updating the task to activate the changes.
 It is recommended to run these tasks in test mode first, and to then monitor the activity logs.We recommend discussing your managed folder requirements with Mimecast Support before setting up this task.

 - User and network file archiving tasks may affect large volumes of data, depending on which files should be archived.
 Consider the effect on internet and network bandwidth, and monitor the activity of the tasks through the File Archive Dashboard.
 These tasks should activated once a day during weekdays, and during low periods of file server activity or out of business hours.